Scalr/terraform-scalr-migrate-tfc/README.md

   - Auto-apply settings
   - Remote state sharing
   - Variable values (including sensitive ones when available)
-- Handles workspace dependencies and remote state consumers
+  - Workspace dependencies
-- Generates Terraform configuration for the migrated resources
-- Supports workspace filtering using glob patterns
-- Automatically configures Terraform credentials
-- Creates a management workspace for state management
-- Supports project-based workspace filtering
-- Properly handles multiline trigger patterns using heredoc (EOT) format
+- State file migration
   - Preserves state history
-- Handles sensitive and non-sensitive variables
+- Variable migration (including sensitive variables from plan files)
-- Supports workspace locking
-- Creates a management environment and workspace in Scalr
-- Generates Terraform resources and import commands
-- Supports wildcard workspace selection
+- VCS provider configuration
+- Provider configuration linking
+- Remote state consumers
+- Trigger patterns handling
+- Workspace locking in TFC/E after migration to avoid conflicting runs

+At the end, the Scalr Terraform provider code will be generated to continue to manage the Scalr objects in the future.
+A Scalr management environment and workspace will be created to use for the management of the Scalr environments and workspaces.

+# Usage

 ## Prerequisites

 - Python 3.12 or higher
 - Terraform Cloud/Enterprise credentials
 - Scalr credentials
-- VCS provider configured in Scalr (if migrating workspaces with VCS)
+- [VCS provider configured in Scalr](https://docs.scalr.io/docs/vcs-providers) (if migrating workspaces with VCS)
-- Provider configuration in Scalr (if linking workspaces to provider configurations)
+- [Provider configuration in Scalr](https://docs.scalr.io/docs/provider-configurations) (if linking workspaces to provider configurations)

 ## Installation